1.) Q: How do I get the minimum 2.52% New Home Rebate anywhere in Texas?

 Broker and Client.
 Stuart suggests you do not inform them unless necessary.
 If there is to be a contribution of all or a portion of the Rebate to help with the Buyer's closing costs then all parties will become aware of the arrangement by way of disclosure by Stuart.
 The Builder salesperson may even ask you if your Agent is "going to make a contribution?". *** Stuart suggests that you act dumb and not disclose this info to the Salesperson.
 Remember, the Salesperson is being paid to look after the best interests of their employer (the Builder) and get the best price for the property.
 Informing the Salesperson of the Rebate may change your negotiating position with the Builder.

 A: Even though the Builder has their own independent inspectors, Stuart's answer is still YES!
 YES! and YES!.
-If you want the long answer click on this link for an article on why a Texas consumer should hire their own inspector. *****LINK***** And to back up his opinion Stuart will kick in $200 (paid at closing) to help pay for that Inspection.
+If you want the long answer go to the ARTICLES tab and read the article on why a Texas consumer should hire their own inspector.
+And to back up his opinion Stuart will kick in $200 (paid at closing) to help pay for that Inspection.

 Stuart B. Scholer